 Figma

 Product designers rely on Figma to collaborate and develop ideas.
-The platform’s Juncture tool enables in-depth project management for every team and product.
+The platform’s Juncture tool enables in-depth workflow management for every team and product.
 Co-creation spaces bring workers together to share prototypes or test apps.
-And tools like FigJam provide online whiteboards for real-time collaboration.
+And tools like FigJam provide online whiteboards, making it easy for teams to collaborate instantly.

 Figma is an excellent development platform for remote teams.
 But as with Microsoft Teams, it’s not entirely secure.
 Therefore, be sure to implement Figma security best practices before teams go online.